ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Collected CDDL {#collected-cddl}

-This appendix contains all the CDDL definitions included in this specification.
+This section contains all the CDDL definitions included in this specification.

 ~~~ cddl
 {::include cddl/collected-cddl-autogen.cddl}